Budd Schulberg: Career

 Schulberg wrote the 1957 film A Face in the Crowd.
 Based on the short story "Your Arkansas Traveler" in his book Some Faces in the Crowd, the film starred newcomer Andy Griffith as an obscure country singer who rises to fame and becomes extraordinarily manipulative to preserve his success and power.

 Schulberg encountered political controversy in 1951 when screenwriter Richard Collins, testifying to the House Un-American Activities Committee (HUAC), named Schulberg as a former member of the Communist Party.
 Schulberg, still resentful of the influence Communist officials tried to exert over his fiction, testified as a friendly witness and explained how Communist Party members had sought to influence the content of What Makes Sammy Run? and "named names" of other Hollywood communists.

 Schulberg was also a sports writer and former chief boxing correspondent for Sports Illustrated.
 He wrote some well-received books on boxing, including Sparring with Hemingway.
 He was inducted into the International Boxing Hall of Fame in 2002 in recognition of his contributions to the sport.

 In 1965, after a devastating riot had ripped apart the fabric of the Watts section of Los Angeles, Schulberg formed the Watts Writers Workshop in an attempt to ease frustrations and bring artistic training to the economically impoverished district.

-In 1982, Schulberg wrote Moving Pictures: Memoirs of a Hollywood Prince, an autobiography covering his youth in Hollywood growing up in the 1920s and 1930s among the famous motion picture actors and producers as the son of B. P. Schulberg, head of Paramount Studios.
+In 1981, Schulberg wrote Moving Pictures: Memories of a Hollywood Prince, an autobiography covering his youth in Hollywood growing up in the 1920s and 1930s among the famous motion picture actors and producers as the son of B. P. Schulberg, head of Paramount Studios.

 Personal life and death

 Schulberg was married four times.
 In 1936, he married his first wife, actress Virginia "Jigee" Lee Ray.
 They had one daughter, Victoria, before divorcing in 1942.
 In 1943, he married Victoria "Vickee" Anderson.
 They divorced in 1964.
 They had two children: Stephen (born 1944) and David (born 1946).
 David was a Vietnam veteran who predeceased his father.
 In 1964, he married actress Geraldine Brooks.
 They were married until her death in 1977; they had no children.
-In 1977, he married Betsy Ann Langman, stepdaughter of real estate developer Robert E. Simon, granddaughter of investment banker Maurice Wertheim and great-granddaughter of US ambassador Henry Morgenthau Sr.; they had two children: Benn and Jessica.
+In 1977, he married Betsy Anne Langman, daughter of Anne W. Simon, stepdaughter of real estate developer Robert E. Simon, granddaughter of investment banker Maurice Wertheim and great-granddaughter of US ambassador Henry Morgenthau Sr.; they had two children: Benn and Jessica.

 His niece Sandra Schulberg was an executive producer of the Academy Award-nominated film Quills.
 His mother, of the Ad Schulberg Agency, served as his agent until her death in 1977.
 His brother, Stuart Schulberg, was a movie and television producer (David Brinkley's Journal, The Today Show).
 His sister, Sonya Schulberg (O'Sullivan) (1918–2016), was an occasional writer (of a novel, They Cried a Little, and stories).

-Budd Schulberg died on August 5, 2009, in his home in Quiogue, New York, aged 95.
+Budd Schulberg died on August 5, 2009, in his home in Westhampton Beach, New York, aged 95.